Florida Gulf and Atlantic Railroad: Bainbridge Subdivision

-The Bainbridge Subdivision runs from the FGAR main line in Tallahassee north to Attapulgus, Georgia, where it connects to CSX's Bainbridge Subdivision, which continues north to Bainbridge, Georgia.
+The Bainbridge Subdivision runs from the FG&A main line in Tallahassee north to Attapulgus, Georgia, where it connects to CSX's Bainbridge Subdivision, which continues north to Bainbridge, Georgia.
 The Bainbridge Subdivision was first built in 1901 by the Georgia Pine Railway.
 The line was only intended to be a shortline for logging, but since it provided an additional rail route from Georgia into Florida, traffic increased.
 As a result, the line was renamed the Georgia, Florida and Alabama Railway by the end of 1901.
 The GF&A Railway bought the Carrabelle, Tallahassee and Georgia Railroad in 1906, which ran from Tallahassee south to Carrabelle.

 The Georgia, Florida and Alabama Railway, which extended from Richland, Georgia, to Carrabelle, Florida, at its greatest extent, became part of the Seaboard Air Line Railroad in 1927.
 The Seaboard lines, after various other mergers, became part of CSX Transportation in 1986.

 The line's milepost numbers begin in Tallahassee at 52 and increase from there.
 This is due to the fact that the numbering still reflects the line's full length to Carrabelle, which was mile 0 before the track between there and Tallahassee was abandoned.